gpchelkin/scdlbot/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Music Downloader Telegram Bot could always use more documentation, whether as part of the
+|Project Name| could always use more documentation, whether as part of the
-official Music Downloader Telegram Bot docs, in docstrings, or even on the web in blog posts,
+official |Project Name| docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/gpchelkin/scdlbot/issues.
+The best way to send feedback is to file an issue at |GitHub URL|/issues.

 If you are proposing a feature: